Texas-C/Texas-C.github.io/_posts/2019-12-20-Insurgency_issue.md

 # Issue decript:

 Insurgency is a  Source based FPS game on Steam by `New World Interactive`.
-Fotunately, developer made it available on Linux.
+Fortunately, developer made it available on Linux.

 But can not launch Insurgency in Steam after system upgrade recently.